VykosX/ModernVB/README.md

 All for the low-low price of absolutely nothing at all! :D

+**However, if you do find this modpack/add-in useful please consider donating.**

+I'm a student doing this as a hobby, so any amount is greatly appreciated and helps immensely!
+You may donate through the following link: https://www.paypal.me/ModernVB

 To stay up to date on the progress of this project, feel free to follow the discussion thread on the VBForums, where you can additionally find many more screenshots: http://www.vbforums.com/showthread.php?885405-Modernizing-the-VB6-IDE

 ---